sudonotdisturb/expense-tracker/README.md

 # Expense Tracker

 Expense Tracker is a tool that enables the easy and quick entry of receipts into a Google spreadsheet for personal finances.
-For my purpose, the data is sent to a spreadsheet in my personal Google Drive.
+For my purposes, the data is sent to a spreadsheet in my personal Google Drive.

 Usage: